 I love that there are essentially two man hunts going on in this film, and kudos to finding THE SCARIEST looking villain in the history of cinema.
 Not only does Andreas Katsulas look like the reincarnated Bela Lugosi, but he’s also got an undeniably creepy mechanical arm.
 Not that all prosthetics are creepy, but combined with a gun and a trench coat, it gives me the shivers.
 So while you watch the hunted Richard Kimball hunt the one-armed-man, sip on a Manhunt.

 2 oz Jameson Irish Whiskey

 4 dashes lemon juice

 1 splash sparkling water

 Dissolve the sugar in lemon juice and water at the bottom of a Boston shaker.
 Add the whiskey, and fill halfway with ice.
 Stir to combine and chill, then pour into a tumbler.
 Garnish with a cherry.

-While watching The Fugitive, keep a look out for blink-and-you’ll-miss-her Julianne Moore, back in the days before anybody realized she could act.
+While watching The Fugitive, keep a look out for blink-and-you’ll-miss-her Julianne Moore.
 This is the movie I’ll always associate with Tommy Lee Jones, and his rugged Texas accent.
 Even in the big city of Chicago, he’s still the top lawman in town.
 Cheers!